 She started formal training at Rohtak.
 She would finish her run and come back home before the others in the village woke up.
 Neetu’s hard work got appreciated in 2011 by the coach Ziley Sing.
 “He told me if Mary Kom could win a medal after motherhood, so could I. And that gave me a lot of hope,” she says.

-Neetu Sarkar’s biggest idol is wrestler Sushil Kumar.
+Biggest idol of Neetu Sarkar is wrestler Sushil Kumar.
 She is now being supported by the Sushil4Sports Foundation.
 Very happily Neetu tells, “ Sushil4Sports Foundation has sponsored my stay in Rohtak for two months so I don’t have to travel up and down every day.
 Now, I go home on weekends.
 My family is my biggest support.
 I couldn’t have made it this far without my husband.
 And my boys, they make it so much easier by not insisting that I should always be with them.
 I feel I’ve made the right decision when I see the pride on their faces,”